Choosing the best European history books is no easy task.

 This is why Vanished Kingdoms is a brilliant book to read.
 It brings to life those places that have been lost to time across Europe.

-While there are many kingdoms that you might not be familiar with, Aragon, Litva, Byzantion, Borussia, that have vanished or been subsumed into greater countries, some countries have recently dissolved.
+While there are many kingdoms that you might not be familiar with, Aragon, Litva, Byzantion, and Borussia that have vanished or been subsumed into greater countries, some countries have recently dissolved.

 Think, Czechoslovakia, the Soviet Union and Yugoslavia, all were once countries just over 30 years and are now remnants of a past era.
 Vanished Kingdoms is a great example of how the past is often stranger and more interesting than we realise.